 The capacity of your business must be reviewed prior to reopening and at all times when your business is operational.
-Overall capacity will depend on the size of the floor space within the pub where customers will be seated.
+Capacity should be determined on the basis of seated capacity rather than a mixture of standing and seated capacity.

-Seating layout and table plans need to be reviewed to ensure the recommended physical distancing and other protective measures can be strictly adhered to.
+Seating layout and table plans need to be reviewed to ensure the maximum available physical distancing and other protective measures can be strictly adhered to.

-The employee and customer flow of the business must be carefully managed, particularly at entrances, exits and other areas where customers might potentially congregate but are not permitted to do so.
+The employee and customer flow of the business should be carefully managed, particularly at entrances, exits and other areas where customers might potentially congregate but are not permitted to do so.

-Following updated Government Public Health measures, businesses must ensure that they implement the required measures, subject to the current Public Health advice, in relation to capacity management.
+Following updated Government Public Health measures, businesses should ensure that they implement the required measures, subject to the current Public Health advice, in relation to capacity management.
 Physical distancing measures required throughout your business are outlined below.